 The Human Early Learning Partnership

-The Human Early Learning Partnership (HELP) is a collaborative, interdisciplinary research network, based at the University of British Columbia.
+The Human Early Learning Partnership (HELP) is a collaborative, interdisciplinary research network, based at the School of Population and Public Health at the University of British Columbia.
 HELP’s unique partnership brings together many scientific viewpoints to address complex early child development (ECD) issues.
 HELP connects researchers and practitioners from communities and institutions across B.C., Canada, and internationally.

 HELP’s interdisciplinary approach reaches from ‘cell to society’.
 We study everything from how early experience affects the development of the brain, to children’s development over time, to family policy.
 HELP builds on a range of population health approaches, including social determinants of health.
 HELP takes a life course approach, accepting the early years as the first and most critical in determining life-long health and wellbeing.